 The prescribing doctor of the melatonin medication had told me that beta-blockers can affect natural melatonin levels, which could be why I’m struggling to sleep.

 This does appear to be true.
-According to a study by Stoschitzky, et al. (1999), who performed a small double-blinded, randomized, placebo-controlled, cross-over study with 15 participants, beta-blockers reduce melatonin release via specific inhibition of adrenergic beta1-receptors.
+According to a study by Stoschitzky et al. (1999), who performed a small double-blinded, randomised, placebo-controlled, cross-over study with 15 participants, beta-blockers reduce melatonin release via specific inhibition of adrenergic beta1-receptors.